Just-in-time and distributed task representations in language models: Results

 We have seen evidence that transferrable task representations tend to be temporally local.
 That leads to the question of whether they have a lasting effect over generation.
 That is, are the restored task contexts in the zero-shot forward pass also fleeting in nature?
-Prior work has mostly focused on simple, single-token output tasks.
-To study the scope of task representations, we tested to what extent restored task contexts can support longer generation beyond the first token.
+To study the task scope supported by these representations, we tested to what extent restored contexts can support longer generation beyond the first token.
 Building on the simple tasks from prior work, we evaluated models on a set of longer-generation and mixed-generation tasks, including repeating a simple task multiple times on different input words, list-level tasks that operate over multiple words, and inferring/performing different tasks on different words (see Methods and Appendix~\ref{sec:all-tasks}).

-\paragraph{Transferrable task representations tend to support a semantically-independent task scope.} In these experiments, we find further evidence of the locality of transferrable task representations.
+\paragraph{Transferrable task representations sometimes only support limited task scopes.} In these experiments, we find further evidence on the semantic locality of transferrable task representations.
 Overall, the recontextualized zero-shot accuracy of tasks that require longer and mixed answers is substantially lower than that in tasks that require shorter answers (Figure~\ref{fig:generation}, bar plots; also see Figure~\ref{fig:all_tasks}).
-Across a range of tasks, we find that the recontextualized zero-shot accuracy decreases for each output word (Figure~\ref{fig:generation}, line plots; see similar results on Qwen3 models in Figure~\ref{fig:qwen_generation}), suggesting that the restored task contexts ``fade'' over longer generation.
+Across a range of tasks, we find that the recontextualized zero-shot accuracy decreases over longer generation (Figure~\ref{fig:generation}, line plots; see similar results on Qwen3 models in Figure~\ref{fig:qwen_generation}), suggesting that the restored task contexts sometimes ``fade'' over longer generation.

+We notice a strong contrast between different tasks.
+In some longer-generation tasks that repeat the same task multiple times or require list-level operations, the reinstantiated task contexts (from task vectors extracted from and patched onto the key colon token) successfully supported continued generation.
+In other tasks, however, this intervention only supported generating the first output.
+This effect is very pronounced in the mixed-generation tasks that combine multiple distinct subtasks.
+In these cases, all models form strong local task representations that only encapsulate the first subtask.
+This suggests that transferrable task representations at the key colon token can capture variant ``task scopes'', which tend to be limited in cases where the subtasks have distinct semantic boundaries.